Trump says he'd 'of course' tell FBI if he gets foreign dirt

 WASHINGTON (AP) — President Donald Trump said Friday that "of course" he would go to the FBI or the attorney general if a foreign power offered him dirt about an opponent.
 It was an apparent walkback from his earlier comments that he might not contact law enforcement in such a situation.

-In the interview, Trump appeared to walk back his comments from earlier in the week to ABC, when he said he would consider accepting information from an outside nation and may not contact law enforcement.
+Earlier in the week, Trump had told ABC that he would consider accepting information from an outside nation and might not contact law enforcement.

-His comments to ABC had outraged Democrats, who said it evoked Russia's 2016 election interference.

-Trump's assertion that he would be open to accepting a foreign power's help in his 2020 campaign ricocheted through Washington on Thursday, with Democrats condemning it as a call for further election interference and Republicans struggling to defend his comments.
+His assertion that he would be open to accepting a foreign power's help in his 2020 campaign had ricocheted through Washington, with Democrats condemning it as a call for further election interference and Republicans struggling to defend his comments.

 Asked by ABC News what he would do if Russia or another country offered him dirt on his election opponent, Trump said: "I think I'd want to hear it."
 He added that he'd have no obligation to call the FBI.
 "There's nothing wrong with listening."